kosli-dev/cli/docs.merkely.com/content/client_reference/merkely_version.md

 ### Options

 ```
   -h, --help    help for version
+  -s, --short   only print the version number
 ```

 ### Options inherited from parent commands